 On a Monday morning Karlo and I went to a big indoors playground called the ‘Kids at work‘.
 It was located only a few bus stops from our hotel, so we were there early and had a few hours to play before we’ve headed back home.
 There are few stations where kids can play with different things like a kitchen, kinetic sand or train models.
 It’s clean, people working there were very polite and was, in general, a great place for kids.
 If we were living in Hamburg, we would be spending many rainy days there.

 Taking a ride in HafenCity Riverbus is probably one of the coolest things you can do in Hamburg.
 Sadly, I’ve missed it at the end, because only kids older than 5 could ride on it.
 It’s a city bus, that can go into the water and is becoming a river bus then.
 Such a cool vehicle!
 It’s definitely one of the reasons why I had an impression of Hamburg being a city where engineering and technology are big.
 Where else can you go sightseeing in something like that?

 Hamburg is absolutely a city with some beautiful architecture, great cultural scene, lovely people and with so many things to do.
 Making it a great (long) weekend destination, it’s a place that should definitely go to your bucket list!

-*Many thanks to Come to Hamburg and their partners for organizing this trip for me and my family.
+*Many thanks to Come to Hamburg and their partners for organising this trip for my family and me.
 We had a great time and enjoyed every second of it.
 However, as always, all opinions are my own.